TimothyByrd/ChaosHelper/README.md

 ## Configuration details

-There are three and a half things you must configure in settings.jsonc to use the tool:
+There are three things you must configure in settings.jsonc to use the tool:
 1. `account`: your Path of Exile account name.
 2. `poesessid`: the session Id for your currrent login to www.pathofexile.com.
 3. `template`: the template file used to create/update the filter
 - An existing Neversink filter should work with the defaults.
 - See "About the template and filter" for more info.

-4. `townZones`: the commands noted as "town only" - highlight items, show junk items and test pattern - will only work when the tool thinks you are in a town zone.
+`townZones` defines the areas that are considered to be "towns".
-- You need to edit this for the highlight items command to work while you are in your hideout.
+The commands noted as "town only" - highlight items, show junk items and test pattern - will only work when the tool thinks you are in a town zone.
-- I don't know all the hideouts - "Syndicate Hideout" probably isn't one, so the tool does not auto-determine this.
+If no town zones are defined, then the tool will treat every area as a town zone.
-- If you are sure you won't press one of the highlight hotkeys while in combat, then you can comment out `townZones` and the tool will think every zone is a town.
+If you want protection from accidentally pressing one of the hightlight hotkeys while in combat, then uncomment the list of zones, and add you hideout to the list.

 I suggest leaving `league`, `character`, `tabName`, `tabIndex` and `isQuadTab` at the defaults.
 This will cause to the tool to auto-determine the values, which is good when there are multiple leagues available.